pcopley/n-days/README.md

 - Box height: 24"/20"

 Calculate the number of repetitions for each movement.
 The workout is completed 1x day 1, 2x day 2 + 1x day 1, etc. Day 12 counts as 12 repetitions.

+## Changelog
+---

+- Added a simple fibonacci sequence generator.
+This doesn't match workout reps however, because `f(0)` returns `1`, but is `0` repetitions in the workout.